jean-technologies/smartlead-mcp-server-local/README.md

 - **Webhooks**: Manage webhook integrations with external services
 - **Client Management**: Manage clients and their permissions
 - **Smart Senders**: Seamlessly search, generate, and purchase domains and mailboxes for email campaigns
-- **Supergateway Integration**: Optional integration with the Supergateway package
+- **Supergateway Integration**: Streamlined integration with n8n using Supergateway
-- **SSE Support**: Server-Sent Events support for web-based integrations (via Supergateway)

 ## Installation